 We want to be transparent about how we are compensated.
 Some links in articles are from our sponsors.
 Learn more about how we make money.

-As I reflect on the past year, I have much to celebrate and plenty of things that are motivating me for the new year with renewed hope for better days worldwide, it’s still a good idea to spend some time performing a “year in review,” which can be quite therapeutic.
+While 2020 may have veered off course in terms of how things got done, before we charge into the new year with renewed hope for better days worldwide, it’s still a good idea to spend some time performing a “year in review,” which can be quite therapeutic.
 Recognizing how far you’ve come, even if you’re not quite where you want to be yet, is important to keeping you on the path to the life of your dreams.

-Think back to how you spent last New Year’s Eve then month by month, think of the significant things that happened to you and write them down.
+Think back to how you spent last New Year’s Eve, then month by month, think of the significant things that happened to you and write them down.
 It doesn’t have to be a “life event” in the Facebook sense.
-It could be as simple as completing a big project, reaching a savings milestone or hosting a party.
-My list includes big things like some amazing travel, buying a new car and hosting my first holiday, but also little things like more time spent with my parents and starting therapy.
+It could be as simple as completing a big project, reaching a savings milestone or coming up with a way to manage multiple family members suddenly stuck at home together – anything that made you feel proud, relieved or even a sense of ‘good riddance’ is worth putting on the list.

 If you didn’t write them down, that’s ok.
 Write down what you remember them to be now and review.

 If your goal was to pay off a credit card but instead you find yourself deeper in debt, what happened?
-Perhaps an emergency came up that you had to use the card for.
-Adjust the goal for 2020 by including a plan to create a cash cushion so that you can put the card away for good while you pay it off.
+Perhaps an emergency came up that you had to use the card for, which is perfectly fine.
+Adjust the goal for next year by including a plan to create a cash cushion so that you can put the card away for good while you pay it off.

 Set yourself up for success by automating what you can.
 A $1,000 nest egg in six months requires $83.33 per paycheck (if you’re paid biweekly) in savings.
 Set up an auto-transfer to a savings account now for that amount, then forget about the account.

-Want to go a little deeper into your 2020 goal-setting?
+Want to go a little deeper into your goal-setting?
 I highly recommend Debbie Ford’s book, “The Best Year of Your Life.”
-I recently re-read it and am using it to set any bigger plans in place.
+I like to re-read it every couple years and use it to set any bigger plans in place.
 The years that I’ve used it have led to major long-term life changes, including the direction of my career that I never could have envisioned before it happened!

 I believe that the true meaning of financial security is the ability to make decisions without having to worry about money.
 There are both factual and psychological aspects of this belief and my mission is to help people find that intersection in their own lives according to their personal values and goals.